 3. Cravebox Healthy Care Package

-When looking at thank you basket ideas for nurses, look for a gift basket filled with an assortment.
-Filled with protein-packed snacks and goodies for energy, it is still sweet and savory.
+When looking at thank you basket ideas for nurses, look for a gift box filled with an assortment protein-packed snacks and goodies for energy, it is still sweet and savory.
 It includes popcorn, fruit chews, nuts and veggie chips.

 4. Nurse Bag